ajarara/jarmac.org/content/starting-nix.md

 Slug: starting-nix

-_Edit 4/18/17: This article is based on NixOS 16.09, "Flounder".
-If you're using NixOS 17.09, the new way to modify a derivation is through the use of [overlays](https://nixos.org/nixpkgs/manual/#sec-overlays-install), which was the standard way of overriding packages previously (as discussed on [S/O here](http://stackoverflow.com/a/36011540))._
+_Edit 6/26/17: The contents of this post are now completely __OUT OF DATE__.
+It remains here for historical purposes only.
+This stuff will likely still work, but if you'd like to establish policy based routing on NixOS, I heavily suggest creating a service declaration to modify /etc/iproute2/rt\_tables and scheduling it before networking.service.
+The new way to modify a derivation is through the use of [overlays](https://nixos.org/nixpkgs/manual/#sec-overlays-install), which was the standard way of overriding packages previously (as discussed on [S/O here](http://stackoverflow.com/a/36011540))._

 Nix is awesome.
 It makes deploying so much fun.